Somehow the exhibits on the second day aren’t as interesting as the first.

 “And there’s the ego thing,” Haley says with a sigh.
 “No offense to you, this is part of what we’re worried about.
 Too many prominent researchers may insist on testing their own hypotheses.
 People aren’t used to the idea of getting credit just for coming up with a hypothesis that pays off when someone else does the work.
 Or they just feel protective of their ideas, insist that no one else can do it justice.”

 Red digests that, and has to admit that part of him would feel skeptical that others did his own experiment right if he’s not involved at all.
-Well, not any others, if Doctor Madi or Professor Elm or Bill or Professor Oak did it, he’d accept those results.
+Well, not any others, if Doctor Madi or Bill or obviously one of the Professors did it, he’d accept those results.
 “Famous researchers may be able to work out agreements between themselves, but what about lesser known scientists?
 What if no one wants to try their idea out?
 And how does that fix funding or publishing?”